-A Biodynamic Manual – Practical Instructions for Farmers and Gardeners, 2nd Edition, Pierre Masson, Floris Books, 2014
+A Biodynamic Manual – Practical Instructions for Farmers and Gardeners, 2nd Edition, by Pierre Masson, Floris Books, 2014

 All about tomatoes and potatoes, peppers and other relatives – Growing your own from seeds the corporates don’t own, The Diggers Club, 2011

-Berry Bounty, Allen Gilbert, Hyland House, 2011
+Berry Bounty, by Allen Gilbert, Hyland House, 2011

-Biodynamics for the Home Garden – Everything you needed to know to grow amazing food the biodynamic way, Peter Proctor, Cloud South, 2011
+Biodynamics for the Home Garden – Everything you needed to know to grow amazing food the biodynamic way, by Peter Proctor, Cloud South, 2011

 - Probably our most used book – very useful information on which plants grow well with which other plants, and which plants dislike each other.
 Listed alphabetically by plant common name.

-Creating a Forest Garden – Working with Nature to Grow Edible Crops, Martin Crawford, Green Books, 2010
+Creating a Forest Garden – Working with Nature to Grow Edible Crops, by Martin Crawford, Green Books, 2010

 - Basically a blueprint for Dreamland – really good strategy, approach and plant listings for an edible forest garden.

 Edible Forest Gardens (Vol 1 and 2), by David Jacke with Eric Toensmeier, Chelsea Green publishing, 2005

 - An amazing in-depth set.
 Volume 1 covers the theory of forest gardening, which volume 2 is a hands-on “how to” manual.